96th Street station (IRT Broadway–Seventh Avenue Line)

 The 96th Street station is an express station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
 Located at the intersection of 96th Street and Broadway on the Upper West Side of Manhattan, it is served by the 1, 2, and 3 trains at all times.

 The 96th Street station was constructed for the Interborough Rapid Transit Company (IRT) as part of the city's first subway line, which was approved in 1900.
-Construction of the line segment that includes the 96th Street station began on August 22 of the same year.
+Construction of the line segment that includes the 96th Street station began on August 22 of that year.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
-The 96th Street station's platforms were lengthened in 1960 as part of an improvement project along the Broadway–Seventh Avenue Line.
+The platforms were lengthened in 1960 as part of an improvement project along the Broadway–Seventh Avenue Line.
 A new head house and elevators were constructed between 2007 and 2010.

 The 96th Street station contains two island platforms, two unused side platforms, and four tracks.
-The outer tracks are used by local trains while the inner two tracks are used by express trains.
-The station contains two sets of exits: a head house at the northern end, in the median of Broadway at 96th Street, as well as staircases at Broadway and 94th Street.
+The outer tracks are used by local trains and the inner tracks by express trains.
+The station contains two sets of exits: a head house at the northern end, in the median of Broadway at 96th Street, and staircases at Broadway and 94th Street.
 The head house contains elevators, which make the station compliant with the Americans with Disabilities Act of 1990.